qoherent/ria/README.md

 ## 🛠️ Getting Started

-RIA Core is avaiable at [PyPI](https://pypi.org/project/ria), and can be installed with pip:
+RIA Core is available at [PyPI](https://pypi.org/project/ria), and can be installed with pip:
 ```sh
 pip install ria
 ```